magefan/migrate-m1tom2-analyser/README.md

 ## How To Use
   * Navigate to Magento Admin Panel > System > Magefan Analyser: Migrate Magento 1 to Magento 2
-  * Check and prit store information
+  * Check and print store information
-  * Contanct Magefan
+  * Contact Magefan